jpegzilla/bdo-alchemy-profits/readme.md

 this takes into account market tax and shows the gross potential profit as well as the taxed profit - but it currently assumes you have the value pack and that your fame is level 1 (family fame >= 1000).

+it will also tell you the maximum possible amount of items you can craft (by buying all the available ingredients).

 finally, if you really want to make profit on the market, you basically have to go out and gather super rare ingredients yourself. good  luck!

 ## how to use